Joes131205/ai_based_website/README.md

 I don't mean I used AI to generate a website

 But I used AI to generate me what to build, including color pallete, text script, etc. I have to build it based on that information, so ye XD

+With a modification ofc, can't just copy paste mindlessly